MAziz-0/My-Portfolio/README.md

 2. Background Images / Section Styling:
     1. Tested the website on a lower brightness and found opacity to be too high - lowered opacity to retain image quality.
     2. Originally used a pastelle blue and mint font color for sections but this did not work well with images.
 Tested darker colors and changed font.
     3. Checked responsiveness and noticed bottom padding would change as text would push sections into other sections.
-Used media queries to set the text formatting.
+Used media queries to set the text format.
     4. Lowered opactiy on headings and on Title background image for a better user experience, made sure all images are also related to section headings.

 3. Bootstrap Carousel Slides with Prev/Next buttons: